justboereh/armato/README.md

 - `armato init [name] -c`
 - `armato serve`

 `[name]` is optional.
-By providing a name, ARMATO will create a new directory else ARMATO will use the current directory's name.
+By providing a name, ARMATO will create a new directory, else ARMATO will use the current directory's name.

 ## Notes
 - I do not know how to use : and ;